The Australian Dental Council (ADC) has introduced a validity period for initial assessment applications for all dental professions.

 Candidates who completed an initial assessment from 1 January 2014 onwards

 Candidates who completed their initial assessment on or after 1 January 2014 have initial assessments expiring from 2021 onward.
-The transitional period does apply to these candidates.
+The transitional period does not apply to these candidates.

-Candidates approaching their seven year initial assessment expiration will be notified via the email address held on file by the ADC prior to their expiration date.
 If a candidate wishes to continue the ADC dental practitioner assessment process, they must apply for renewal of their initial assessment before their initial assessment expires, or complete the assessment process.

 A summary of the candidate groups is also available in the table below.